bisratberhanu/competitive-programming/README.md

 # competitive-programming
-this files are leetcode questions I have solved for a project
+this files are leetcode and codeforces  questions I have solved for a project.